- While Wisconsin has not opted to expand Medicaid under the ACA, there is no coverage gap in the state.

 of Federal Poverty Level

-Wisconsin’s approach means that the state has essentially expanded Medicaid using their own funds, which no other state has done.
+Wisconsin’s approach means that the state has essentially expanded Medicaid using its own funds, which no other state has done.
 Governor Tony Evers, who took office in early 2019, wants to expand Medicaid but lawmakers have thus far rejected that option.

 Wisconsin has not accepted federal Medicaid expansion